WJOchman/KRECIC/README.md

-# KRECIC (Knowledge and Robotics Educational Companion for Interactive Computing)
-## Design and Development of a Modular Wheeled Robot for Educational Usage
+# KRECIC (Knowledge and Robotics Educational Companion for Interactive Computing) | A Modular Wheeled Robot for Educational Usage
 ## ELEE1036 Individual Project at the University of Greenwich | Academic Year 2023/24

 ## Table of Contents